All Souls Procession All Souls Procession

 How do I join the DOMO where we walk across the stage at the Finale Ceremony?

-The Finale Ceremony begins with the Cirque Domo, when floats, large & musical groups, and people with art pieces are invited to process across the stage.
-If that’s you, you will want to enter the Finale site to the right side of the stage.
+The Finale Ceremony begins with the Cirque Domo.
+Floats, large & musical groups and people with art pieces are invited to process across the stage.
+If that’s you, you will want to enter the Finale site to your right as you face the stage.
+You will see a corridor of fence that will guide you up to the stage.
+The stage ramp is steep – so be perpared to assist pushing up the incline and slowing down momentum on the off ramp.

 Ushers will have a sign for the Domo entrance.
 Do not enter this area unless you are a float or group planning to participate in the Domo.